-In my classes I like to work with people who not only want to play the guitar but who are interested in understanding what flamenco really is, the particularities of each style, the essence, the spirit.
+In my classes I like to work with people who not only want to play guitar but who are interested in understanding what flamenco really is, the particularities of each style, the essence, the spirit.

 I have been living in the Netherlands for several years.
 Being abroad has made me realize how much love there is for flamenco outside of Spain, and it has also made me realize how difficult it can be for a person outside of our culture to learn this art.

 When I was taking classes with a teacher, he would just play and I would learn, imitate him.
-If you have listened to that music since your childhood, that way of teaching is enough, like a baby who starts talking by imitating.
+If you have listened to that music since your childhood, that way of teaching might be enough, like a baby who starts talking by imitating.
 But if you haven’t had that opportunity, it’s very difficult to learn that way.

 When an adult wants to learn a new language they have to understand the grammar, learn the vocabulary, morphology, syntax, etc… and that is, in my experience, the biggest barrier and one that nobody or almost nobody pays attention to when it comes to teaching.